HENKLE MIDDLE SCHOOL

 The act of throwing, dropping or depositing of litter is prohibited on public property.
 RCW7.93.060

 Combinations will be issued for locker use.
-No interior or exterior writing is allowed on lockers.
 If your locker is defaced, you are responsible for the consequences.

 Loitering in bathrooms, parking lots and designated off-limit areas is prohibited.

-Use of a drug authorized by a medical prescription accompanied by a note from the registered physician must be brought to the office by the parent/guardian of the child.
-The student may not possess medication unless authorization forms have been completed and on file in the main office.
+Use of a prescribed or over the counter drug must be authorized by a medical prescription accompanied by a note from the registered physician and filed with the office by the parent/guardian of the child.
+Students may not possess medication unless authorization forms have been completed and on file in the main office.

 NEED TO IDENTIFY SELF

-All students must, upon request, identify themselves to any school personnel when requested to do so.
+All students must identify themselves to any school personnel when requested to do so.

 PAMPHLETS, POSTERS AND PUBLISHED MATERIALS

-The principal must approve any pamphlets, posters and other published materials brought to school or posted on the school bulletin board or school property.
+Administration must approve any pamphlets, posters and other published materials brought to school or posted on the school bulletin board or school property.
+The ASB Advisor will approve posters for student related events.

-Vulgar, obscene or profane language, whether spoken, written, or gestured, is forbidden.
+Vulgar, obscene or profane language, whether spoken, written, or gestured, is prohibited.

 RULES FOR RIDING THE BUS